Mason Mount: 2017–19: Loans to Vitesse and Derby County

-Mount joined Dutch Eredivisie club Vitesse on 24 July 2017 on a season-long loan.
+Mount joined Dutch Eredivisie club Vitesse Arnhem on 24 July 2017 on a season-long loan.
 He made his first-team debut on 26 August, as a 77th-minute substitute during Vitesse's 2–1 home defeat against AZ.
 The following month, he was given his first start in Vitesse's KNVB Cup first-round defeat away to fifth-tier team Swift, playing the full 90 minutes of the 0–0 draw, which Swift won in a penalty shoot-out.
 He scored his first goal for Vitesse on 1 October in the 76th minute of a 1–1 home draw with Utrecht.
-Mount went onto appear in the Eredivisie Team of the Year and won Vitesse Player of the Year.
+Mount went on to appear in the Eredivisie Team of the Year and won Vitesse Player of the Year.

 During Vitesse's Eredivisie European play-off semi-final first leg against ADO Den Haag on 9 May 2018, Mount scored his first hat-trick, as Vitesse won 5–2 away.
 In the second leg, Mount scored in a 2–1 win as Vitesse won 7–3 on aggregate.
 In the first leg of the final against Utrecht, Mount opened the scoring but was booked and therefore suspended for the second leg.
 Mount made 39 appearances in all competitions for Vitesse, scoring 14 times, before returning to Chelsea.

 Mount joined Championship club Derby County on 17 July 2018 on a season-long loan.
 He scored a 60th-minute equaliser on his debut for Derby on 3 August 2018, during a 2–1 away victory over Reading.
 Mount was sidelined for two months after suffering a hamstring injury in a FA Cup game against Accrington Stanley.
 He returned in a 6–1 win over Rotherham United, winning a penalty for teammate Martyn Waghorn and later scoring.
-Two weeks later, he scored his second senior hat-trick in a 4–0 Championship league game against Bolton Wanderers, keeping Derby in contention for the promotion playoff.
+Two weeks later, he scored his second senior hat-trick in a 4–0 win against Bolton Wanderers, keeping Derby in contention for the play-offs.

+On 15 May, Mount scored his eleventh goal of the season in Derby's 4–2 win at Leeds United in the Championship play-off semi-final.
+He went on to play the full match as Derby lost 2–1 to Aston Villa in the Championship play-off final at Wembley Stadium on 27 May.